By David Joel Miller.

 Recently Dr. Insel, director of the National Institute of Mental Health (NIMH) wrote an editorial on just that topic, titled “Lost in Translation.”

-Let me preface this by saying I am a writer and a talk therapist not a research scientist.
+Let me preface this by saying I am a writer and a talk therapist, not a research scientist.
 My way of understanding and telling you about these complicated science things is to create an analogy that helps explain them.
-Hopefully my analogy is not too far off.
+Hopefully, my analogy is not too far off.
 For the full story in the technical language check out the original editorial.

 Mice brains are like human brains, sort of.
 We have structures in our brains very much like those in the mice brains and nervous system.
-Additionally we have a whole lot more things in our brains.
+Additionally, we have a whole lot more things in our brains.

 Think of this as trying to evaluate new designs for cars by trying them out on bicycles.

-Yes bicycles have wheels and a steering mechanism vaguely like a car, but that car has a lot of parts not found on the bicycle.
+Yes, bicycles have wheels and a steering mechanism vaguely like a car, but that car has a lot of parts not found on the bicycle.
 So what might work when installed on the bike, may be worthless on an auto going 65 miles per hour.

 Our human brains are not all one giant thing.
 There are a host of parts and pieces in that brain.
-Some of the things that go wrong in the human brain could be because one part is not working right, or is too big, too small, or because that part is not talking (Communicating) with other parts correctly.
+Some of the things that go wrong in the human brain could be because one part is not working right or is too big, too small, or because that part is not talking (Communicating) with other parts correctly.

 We can test our new med on the mouse but since he lacks some of those parts that the human brain has the result in humans is different.
-Over the last few years researchers have found drugs that could cure most mental illnesses in mice.
-Unfortunately most of these discoveries did not work in humans.
+Over the last few years, researchers have found drugs that could cure most mental illnesses in mice.
+Unfortunately, most of these discoveries did not work in humans.

-One solution to this problems is to test new mediations and procedures on animals that are more like humans.
+One solution to this problems is to test new medications and procedures on animals that are more like humans.
 Non-human Primates are one possibility.
 The larger the primate and the closer their brain is to humans the more that med should work in the primate’s brain the same way it would work on a human.
 But there are problems with this approach.